 Credits earned prior to admission to the Counseling Psychology program are subject to ASU Graduate College's policy on preadmission credits.
 Pending faculty approval, students can transfer up to 12 credit hours from courses taken within the past 3 years.
-Please refer to Graduate College's Policies and Procedures for greater detail.
+Please refer to Graduate College Policy and Procedures for greater detail.
+With the approval of the academic unit and the Graduate